princeton-sns/frida/apps/web/skeleton/README.md

 using).
 You will also need Firefox if you don't already have it.

-Once this extension is added to Firefox, you can open a new container tab by holding down the `+` button when opening a new tab or going to File > New Container Tab.
+Once this extension is added to Firefox, you can open a new container tab by holding down the `+` button when opening a new tab or going to `File` > `New Container Tab`.
 By default there are four containers, so you can effectively simulate five separate devices without changing container settings (the fifth would be in a non-container tab, which also has separate storage from any of the containers).
+You can also re-configure/add new containers to fit your needs.

-For the remainder of these instructions, any time a "device" is referenced, this actually refers to a Frida-client instance with isolated storage (e.g., a contained browser tab).
+In the remainder of these instructions, a "device" refers to a Frida-client instance with isolated storage (e.g., a contained browser tab).

 ## Start the server